This post may contain affiliate links. Please read our disclosure policy.

 Traditional seven-spice seasoning blend typically includes warm spices such as black pepper, allspice, nutmeg, cinnamon, cloves, cumin seeds, and coriander seeds.
 Some variations may include ginger, paprika, and cardamom for a complex flavor profile.
 You can also grab my easy seven spice recipe.

-Serve Ejjeh immediately after taking it off the pan and top with yogurt, fresh herbs, tomato wedges, and pita bread.
+Eat Ejjeh immediately after taking it off the pan and top with yogurt, fresh herbs, tomato wedges, and pita bread.

-More Lebanese recipes:
+More Lebanese Recipes:

 If you try this feel good Lebanese Omelette recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
 It helps others who are thinking of making the recipe.
 We would love to hear about your experience making it.
 And if you snapped some shots, share it on Instagram so we can repost on Stories!